Narimm/OpenVPMS/src/doc/readme.txt

  To install the OpenVPMSLoader plugin:

- 1. Extract <OPENVPMS_HOME>/import/plugin/OpenVPMSLoader.zip to <PDI_HOME>/plugins/steps/OpenVPMSLoader
+ 1. Extract <OPENVPMS_HOME>/import/plugin/OpenVPMSLoader.zip to
+    <PDI_HOME>/plugins/steps/OpenVPMSLoader
  2. Remove <PDI_HOME>/libext/spring/spring-core.jar
  3. Copy the OpenVPMS jars to libext/spring i.e.
     copy plugins/steps/OpenVPMSLoader/*.jar libext/spring/

 5. Browser Compatibility

   OpenVPMS is designed to be used with Firefox, Chrome, or Safari.
-The Context Sensitive Help facility provides help when you press Alt-F1 on almost all screens.
+The Context Sensitive Help facility provides help when you press Alt-F1 on most screens.
   By default, the help is displayed in a separate browser window.
 If you want it displayed in a tab rather than a new window try the following:
   - Firefox: install the 'Open Link in New Tab' add-on
   - Chrome: install the 'One Window' extension
+  - Safari:
-  - Safari: select Preferences|Tabs|Open pages in tabs instead of windows: Always
+      select Preferences|Tabs|Open pages in tabs instead of windows: Always

+  Note that both Context Sensitive Help and Print Previews are treated as pop-ups by browsers and may be blocked.
+  You will need to enable pop-ups for your OpenVPMS site.